crac-learning/CybersecurityResources/Source_code_review.md

   Hone your expertise by tackling real-world code review challenges in this interactive lab.

 - **[Take Over](https://defhawk.com/battleground/practice-lab/Take-over)**
-  Learn how to identify and mitigate takeover vulnerabilities in this scenario-based lab.
+  Explore vulnerabilities and remediation strategies in this engaging lab.

 - **[Take Over 2](https://defhawk.com/battleground/practice-lab/Take-over-2)**
-  Build upon your skills with advanced takeover vulnerability analysis and patching techniques.
+  Delve deeper into advanced secure code review techniques in this practical exercise.

 - **[Take Over 3](https://defhawk.com/battleground/practice-lab/Take-over-3)**
-  Master the intricacies of complex takeover scenarios with this challenging lab.
+  Test your skills in an intricate lab focused on identifying and fixing complex vulnerabilities.

 ---